 Lower Manaslu trek or Lower Manaslu trekking is an easy to moderate based trail combine with the great scenery of Tallest Manaslu family, beautiful landscapes, cultural and Natural heritages starting from 800 m.
 Lower Manaslu trek offers comfortable home stay based accommodation along the trek run by local inhabitants.

 Manaslu is the eighth highest mountain in the world at 8,163 meters (26,781 ft) including Manaslu north, Manaslu south, Manaslu central above sea level.
 It is located in the Mansiri Himal, Himchuli 6441m, Shringi Himal, Himlung Himal, Samdo peak, Lamjung Himal 6931m, Walking up to the borders of Nepal and Tibet, explore the old monasteries, an Ethnic group with unique culture, Explore the Tibetan Buddhism and tradition, Mystical flora and faunas.

 Manakamana cable car station at Kurintar – Gorkha Royal Palaces – Brapak village – Arughat.

 February, March, April, May, June, September, October, November, December & January.

 Lower Manaslu Trek is a newly published trek with 9 days itinerary compared to most walks in this region.
-The particular route is designed for globe trotters who wish to hike in Around Manaslu within relax manner than try this special itinerary.
+The particular route is design world travelers who wish to hike in lower Manaslu within relax manner than try this special itinerary.
 However, if this itinerary doesn’t suit you then email us for a tailor-made itinerary.Day 01: Arrival at Kathmandu valley

 Upon arrival in Kathmandu, Tribhuvan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu within B/B plan.
 Our representative will give you information about lower Manaslu trek programs.Day 02: Drive out from Kathmandu to Ghairung, 3 hrs & Trek about 5 hours.

 Right next to the cave is a 250 years old temple built during the reign of King Prithvi Narayan Shah.
 From here, the trek descends to Tinmane Bhanjyang.
 The village also offers a homestay facility.
 The day’s trek concludes at Pipalchap village in Ghairung VDC.
 As no lodging is available in the area, the village offers a home stay facility for visitors.Day 03: Trek from Ghairung to Gorkha Durbar Square, 5 hrs